Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 **`#!/bin/bash`**.

-6. Define the following variables (when using git bash, copy and paste the commands using `shift+Ins`):
+6. Define the following variables.
+(When using git bash, copy and paste the commands using `shift+Ins`.
+Remember to first alter the respective variables given below to the paths and filenames in your computer.):

     A. Path to the folder containing the .fastq file(**`pathdata='/C/Users/gregoryvanbeek/Desktop/Cerevisiae_WT2_Seqdata_Michel2017/'`**).